 Analysis: South Korea's forced adoption scandal

-The scandal impacts South Korea’s reputation and raises ethical questions about international adoption processes involving Western countries.
+The scandal impacts South Korea's international reputation

 Event or Trend: An investigation has revealed that thousands of South Korean mothers were coerced into giving up their babies for international adoption during the 1960s-1980s.